barryclark/jekyll-now/_posts/2015-12-8-microservices-devopscon.md

 layout: post
 title: DevOpsCon 2015 - Is it really about the tools?
 subtitle: My opinionated findings from DevOpsCon 2015 in Munich
-category: conference
+category: dev
-tags: [devops, microservice]
+tags: [conference, devops, microservice, development]
 author: Elias Weingaertner
 author_email: elias.weingaertner@haufe-lexware.com
-header-img: "images/bg-post.jpg"
+header-img: "images/new/Exportiert_18.jpg"
 ---

 Two weeks ago, I attended the DevOp Conference (DevOpsCon) in Munich.
 As expected, it turned out to be the Mecca for Docker fans and Microservice enthusiasts.
 While I really enjoyed the conference, I drew two somehow controversial conclusions that are open for debate: